groverj3/groverj3.github.io/content/articles/2019-06-25_software_management.md

 The [pyenv github](https://github.com/pyenv/pyenv) has relatively easy to follow instructions.

-### 6. Use User-specific Lnaguage Libraries/Packages
+### 6. Use User-specific Language Libraries/Packages

 This pops up for us with both python and R. It boils down to never, ever, using: